fbgallet/roam-extension-live-ai-assistant/README.md

 **Unlock the full power of advanced Roam queries using simple natural language queries with NL Query Agents!
 Discover a new way to interact with your graph with Live Outliner Agent, and structure AI responses exactly as you need.
 Support up-to-date models, and most of existing models through OpenRouter and local ones through Ollama.**

+### 🆕 New in v.17

+- Web search OpenAI models support
+- retry (with `Cmd/Ctrl` key) force the LLM to 'think' and improve its previous response
+- suggestions to continue a conversation (with `Alt` key)
+- find models with keyboard input
+- a lot of fixes

-### 🆕 New in v.16
+### 🆕 New in v.15-16 (MAJOR UPDATE)

+- New context menu withbuilt-in prompts and easy custom prompts handling
+- AI Agents to convert natural language requests in Roam queries or :q queries
+- Live Outliner Agent (an AI canvas tailored for Roam)
 - Claude Sonnet 3.7 and Grok support
 - The thinking process of Sonnet 3.7 Extended thinking and DeepSeek-R1 appears in a popup
 - Added mentioned [[pages]] as option to define the context
-- Vision support for Claude models & Grok-2 Vision

-### 🆕 New in v.15 (MAJOR UPDATE)

-- New context menu with a large set of built-in prompts and better way to handle custom prompts
-- AI Agents to convert natural language requests in Roam queries or :q queries, search and ask question to your graph
-- Live Outliner Agent, a brand new way to apply generative AI to any given part of your Roam graph (an AI canva tailored for Roam)
-- Tokens and pricing counter
-- Recent models support, including DeepSeek, o3-mini (avaible only if you are tier 3 minimum currently)...

 (See changelog [here](https://github.com/fbgallet/roam-extension-speech-to-roam/blob/main/CHANGELOG.md))